geraintluff/jsfx/README.md

 ## Warble

 Warble is a fairly basic non-linear pitch-editing plugin.
-It analyses incoming audio, stores and displays it on a zoomable graph (middle mouse and scroll wheel). (demo: [original](audio-demos/warble-original.mp3), [minor correction](audio-demos/warble-subtle.mp3), [major alterations](audio-demos/warble-shifted.mp3))
+It analyses incoming audio, stores and displays it on a zoomable graph (middle mouse and scroll wheel). (demo: [original](audio-demos/warble-original.mp3), [minor correction](audio-demos/warble-subtle.mp3), [major alterations](audio-demos/warble-shifted.mp3), [formant LFO](audio-demos/warble-formant-mod.mp3))

 There are three tools: nudge, erase and smooth.
 You use these tools with the mouse (left/right buttons do different things) to define how much it should be shifted.
 The current change amount is displayed in red.